Importance: Context-dependence and relationality

 Most theorists agree that importance claims are context-dependent.
 This means that the importance of a thing is relative to a certain domain.
 For example, preparing for an exam is important in the context of academic success or a revealing slip of the tongue may be important in the context of ruining someone's career.
 But these events are not important in the context of world history.
 Other examples are the importance of physical exercise in the context of personal health or the importance of the Scientific Revolution in the context of technological discoveries.
 The property of importance has a comparative aspect in this regard: something is important in a domain compared to the other objects within this domain.
 This is justified by the fact that it makes a bigger difference than most of the other things in its domain.
 Because of this context-dependence, importance may be understood as a relational or extrinsic property: an event may have importance relative to one domain and lack it relative to another domain.

 Some researchers also consider the possibility of a form of absolute importance that is not restricted to one specific domain.
-Things that are important to everything else or to the world as a whole may fall into this category.
+Things that are important to everything else or the world as a whole may fall into this category.
 However, various theorists have expressed doubts that anything is significant enough to fall into this category.
 On the other side of the spectrum, almost anything has importance if a very specific and trivial context is chosen correspondingly.